JetBrains/guide/site/dotnet/articles/aws-rider-intro/index.md

 the [AWS and SAM CLI](https://docs.aws.amazon.com/cli/) packages.
 And of course, a compatible installation of .NET Core.

-Finally, Docker is used in the plugin's toolchain (and in AWS), so make sure you have a local install.
+Finally, Docker is used in the plugin's toolchain (and in AWS), so make sure you have a local installation.

 ## Working with AWS Lambda